Changes (feature/version)

 Default since btrfs-progs 5.15, Kernel 4.9 fixes endianity bugs on big-endian machines, x86* is ok

-Conversion to data/DUP profile possible through balance filters -- on single-device filesytem.
+Conversion to data/DUP profile possible through balance filters -- on single-device filesystem.

 Note